-This project is specifically looking at intercity passenger rail service.
-Improved regional bus service is not being considered.
-The purpose of the project is to improve the frequency, convenience, speed and reliability of passenger rail service along the Oregon segment of the federally-designated Pacific Northwest Rail Corridor.
+Oregon Passenger Rail is specifically studying intercity passenger rail service.
+Regional bus service is not being considered.
+The purpose of the project is to improve the frequency, convenience, speed and reliability of passenger train service along the Oregon segment of the Pacific Northwest Rail Corridor.
 Bus service would not accomplish this purpose.

-Commuter rail also would not support this purpose because it would result in slower service with many stops.
-However, ODOT is looking at ways to improve future commuter rail needs through a different process with the update of the Oregon State Rail Plan.
+Commuter rail service is also not included because it would result in slower trains with many stops.
+However, ODOT is looking at ways to improve future commuter rail needs through an update of the Oregon State Rail Plan.

-The Tier 1 Environmental Impact Statement (EIS) will take approximately three years and is scheduled to be completed mid-2015.
-See the project schedule.
+The Tier 1 Environmental Impact Statement (EIS) will take approximately four years and is scheduled to be completed mid-2015.
+See the project phasing infomation and schedule.

-The project is comprised of three phases – we are currently in the Evaluate phase.
+Three phases comprise the project - we are currently in the Evaluate phase.